 Students of the Week

-Every Friday each department nominates one student who has demonstrated growth in the BRICK values to attend the Principal’s lunch with Mr Jones.
+Every Friday each department nominates one student who has demonstrated an area of the culture pyramid to attend the Principal’s lunch with Mr Jones.